expangine/gin/Brainstorm.md

 - `random(randomizer)`: Creates a raw random value of this type.
 - `fromJson(jsonValue)`: Creates a value of this type from a JSON value.
 - `toJson(value)`: Creates a JSON value from a raw value.
+- _following are new_
 - `getFunctions(defs)`: Get a list of functions available for this type.
+- `getGenerics()`: Get a list of the generics on this type and their types if any.